drgerg/Pi-based-weather-station/README.md

 The project is written in Python 3.

 I don't try to make this system available to the Internet.
 It is intended to be viewed and used locally, or by means of a VPN.
-I do upload data to [PWS site](https://www.pwsweather.com/), which works really well.
+I do upload data to [PWSWeather.com](https://www.pwsweather.com/), which works really well.

 I am making every attempt to provide enough documentation and schematics for anyone else to duplicate what I've done.